chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 category: Tech
 ---

-It's common for software platforms to consist of many deployed services that communicate with each other and connect to databases over the network.
+It's common for software platforms to consist of many deployed services that communicate with each other and connect to resources over the network.
 Each service can be made of one or more code projects that can reference other projects and code libraries.
 Code projects can be written in different programming languages running on a common runtime.

 In the .Net landscape projects can be written in C#, VB.Net and F# and run on one of two runtimes, either .Net Framework (`netframework`) or dotnet core (`netcore`).
 Projects can reference two types of libraries, .Net Framework (`netXXX`) or .Net Standard (`netstandardXX`) which can be packaged via `Nuget` or as a part of the runtime.

-I participated in a company hackathon just before christmas with the intention of exploring the relationships between the ~50 deployed services, code projects and databases in the platform.
+I participated in a company hackathon just before christmas with the intention of exploring the relationships between the ~50 deployed services, code projects and databases/resources in the platform.
 The projects are written in either C# or VB.Net and run on either `netframework` or `netcore`.
 The projects reference external nuget libraries that can be built for either `netstandardXX` or `netXXX`.

 Dependent relationships can be modelled nicely by a graph data structure.
 Graphs consist of nodes that represent entities and relationships that describe how the entities relate to each other.
-In this model the nodes are projects, libraries and databases which can reference or talk to each other.
+In this model the nodes are projects, libraries and resources which can reference or talk to each other.
 An example of the nodes and relationships can be seen in this hypothetical .Net software platform diagram:

 ![ProjectDependencies](DotNetProjects.jpg)